YuZhangIsCoding/StatsAnalysis/SurvivalAnalysis/README.md

 # Survival Analysis

 This is a repo constructed for the study of survival analysis.
 Thanks to Wikipedia's page on [Survival Analysis](https://en.wikipedia.org/wiki/Survival_analysis) and Princeton's course on [Generalized Linear Models](http://data.princeton.edu/wws509/notes).
-All theory part will be put in this markdown file, and some practice examples will be illustrated in a jupyter notebook.
+All theory part will be put in this markdown file, and some practice examples will be illustrated in the jupyter notebook ([lifeline.ipynb](https://github.com/YuZhangIsCoding/StatsBasics/blob/master/SurvivalAnalysis/lifelines.ipynb))using a python package [lifelines](https://lifelines.readthedocs.io/en/latest/).

-Some basic topic for survival analysis are covered:
+Some basic topics for survival analysis are covered:

 * Life tables
 * Survival function